rapidsai/cudf/docs/source/10min.rst

 Viewing Data
 -------------

-Examples of how to view the top rows of the GPU dataframe:
+Viewing the top rows of the GPU dataframe.

 .. ipython:: python

     print(df.head(2))

-Sorting by values:
+Sorting by values.

 .. ipython:: python